Trump administration reverses stance, will no longer hold back second shots of coronavirus vaccine

 Officials are also “working to activate” federally qualified health centers that serve low-income and minority populations for vaccination.
 Some centers are already being used for the vaccination effort, Azar said.

-While officials with the federal Operation Warp Speed vaccine effort have always described the decision to reserve second doses as a temporary strategy, they had not said when they planned to alter it.
+While officials with the federal Warp Speed vaccine effort have always described the decision to reserve second doses as a temporary strategy, they had not said when they planned to alter it.

 The administration has repeatedly defended its practice of holding back 50 percent of the vaccine supply, saying it is critical to ensure that everyone who gets a first shot is guaranteed a second one at the right time, even if manufacturing problems were to disrupt supply.